This game has unused animations.

 A grayed-out version of the "ADVENTURE" text on the title screen.
 It was used in earlier builds of the game where Adventure Mode was inaccessible, but goes unused in the final game.

 The "COPY" text that was used for a, guess it, copy save function.

 Multiple small potions using the same colors as the shield powerups, purpose unknown.

 An older version of Neera's Ice Ring projectile.
 Looks thinner than the one seen in the final game.

-The "PRESS START" text, seen in the title screen, with an + button added on top of "START".
-Since it's only meant to be used in the Wii U port of the game, it goes unused in the PC version.
+The "PRESS START" text, seen in the title screen, with a "+" button added on top of "START".
+Since it's only meant to be used in the Wii U version of the game, it goes unused in the PC version.

 A single leftover save slot stores older versions of various save file portraits.
 Lilac's and Carol's set of portraits already consists of the four used in the final but less polished while Milla only had one at some point.